nicolevgarduno/nicolevgarduno.github.io/_work/2014-spring-work-1.md

 *May 2024 - June 2024*

-With Python, I created a program to web scrape multiple websites and gather benign & malicious files.
-The program would then upload each website to [Binvis.io](https://binvis.io/#/) which would then convert the file into a visual representation by binary class.
+I shadowed a variety of IT teams including mainframe, support center, contact center, Citrix, workstation, procurement, and asset management.

-The program would then train a neural network using TensorFlow and classify images by either benign or malicious tags.
-Testing included inputing user's files to run through program and test against the model to ensure user's digital safety.
-Program released a 93% accuracy rate.
+Such rotation allowed me to physically see the workflow in which IT functions on.
+It was an amazing opportunity to experience the innerconnections within the tech department which helped understand the importance of collaboration.

 ### Cybersecurity Analyst at Southern Reseach Insititue.

 *January 2024 - May 2024*

 After completing my internship at Southern Research Institute, I was invited to return as a part-time employee within the IT team.
-I was incredibly grateful for the opportunity as it was that internship that helped me realize that security was the path I wanted to pursue!!!
+I was incredibly grateful for the opportunity as it was that internship that helped me realize that security was the path I wanted to pursue!

 My duties consisted of patchworking softwares and reaching out to company accounts who had possibly been phished.
 I also continued similar duties as my internship which included inventory control and device maintenance.